 Should You Use Another Antivirus?

-You might be wondering if you should use another antivirus instead of Windows Defender.
+You might be wondering if this is the best Windows security or if you should use another antivirus instead.
 The short answer is that you should use another antivirus in conjunction with it.

 The recent version of Windows Defender is a great product.
 It’s effective as a security tool.
 Its firewall keeps hackers and malicious software out of your trading computer.
 But it has occasional hiccups during updates.